On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Conclusions

 \section{Conclusions}

-This work provides a theoretical foundation for the empirically observed approximate equivalence of DyT and LN.
-Our general finding is that dynamic activation functions emerge mathematically from layer normalization by promoting channel-specific terms to a global, learnable parameter designed to describe outliers.
-In addition, our analysis reveals that the direct, element-wise counterpart to layer normalization is given by a transformation called Dynamic Inverse Square Root Unit (DyISRU).
-We leave it for future work to investigate how DyISRU compares to DyT in terms of performance and feasibility.
-The code used to create our data, results and figures is available at \url{https://github.com/flxst/dynamic-activation-functions}.
+This work provides a theoretical foundation for the empirically observed similarity of DyT and LN.
+We have detailed how dynamic activation functions emerge mathematically from RMSNorm by promoting channel-specific terms to a global, learnable parameter designed to describe outliers (decoupling).
+In addition, our analysis reveals that the exact element-wise counterpart to RMSNorm is given by a transformation called Dynamic Inverse Square Root Unit (DyISRU), while DyT can be considered an approximation.
+The code used to reproduce our results is available at \url{https://github.com/flxst/dynamic-activation-functions}.